Overview of the Program

 Ability to demonstrate understanding, word recognition, organization, mechanics, and comprehension.

-Common Questions and Concerns About the Reading Program
+Common Questions About the Reading Program

 > Is the UCLL Reading Intervention Program right for my child?